marinzelenika/groupdocs-policies/content/faqs/licensing/metered/_index.md

 &nbsp;
 ##### **11. How do I purchase a Metered License?**
-{{< faqs 12 >}} To purchase a Metered license head to [the purchase page](https://purchase.aspose.com/buy).
+{{< faqs 12 >}} To purchase a Metered license head to [the purchase page](https://purchase.groupdocs.com/buy).
 Our [payment methods](/policies/payment-methods) include credit card and bank transfer.
-For any questions [contact a member of our sales team](https://about.aspose.com/contact/) who will be glad to assist you.
+For any questions [contact a member of our sales team](https://about.groupdocs.com/contact/) who will be glad to assist you.

 &nbsp;
 ##### **12. Can I test the product before signing up for a Metered License?**
-{{< faqs 13 >}} Yes, you can [request a temporary license](/temporary-license) to fully test Aspose products.
+{{< faqs 13 >}} Yes, you can [request a temporary license](/temporary-license) to fully test GroupDocs products.
 This free temporary license is unmetered and is used for testing only.
-Once you are ready for a production license you can proceed to [purchase](https://purchase.aspose.com/buy) a Metered license.
+Once you are ready for a production license you can proceed to [purchase](https://purchase.groupdocs.com/buy) a Metered license.

 &nbsp;

 {{< questions-start >}}
 ##### Questions?
-If you have any questions or problems, please feel free to [contact our sales support](https://about.aspose.com/contact/) who will be glad to assist.
+If you have any questions or problems, please feel free to [contact our sales support](https://about.groupdocs.com/contact/) who will be glad to assist.
 {{< questions-end >}}

 {{< end-content >}}